Accounts overview

 Subsidiary accounts

-Subsidiary accounts are administrative accounts that Kofax subsidiaries can use to manage their own partner accounts.
+Subsidiary accounts are administrative accounts that Kofax subsidiaries use to manage their own partner accounts.

 Partner accounts

-Typically, a service bureau uses a partner account to manage invoices for many different customers.
+Typically, a service bureau uses a partner account to manage documents for many different customer accounts.
 Partner administrators handle tasks such as:

 Customer accounts

-A customer is the final end user whose invoices are processed using Kofax AP Essentials.
+A customer account is the final end user whose documents are processed using Kofax AP Essentials.
 Customer tasks can vary depending on the services they have ordered, but they can include:

 Account groups